G1_DinoLab_Ebook

 Total pears: Total apples: pears apples

-9. Fill in the missing numbers on the balloons to complete the number line.
+9. Fill in the missing numbers on the balloons.
+One is done for you.

 11. Count the number of tens and ones.